Shaaali/identity-apps/docs/guides/authentication/enterprise-login/add-saml-idp-login.md

 ### Use a SAML metadata file

-If you selected **File Based** in the previous step, follow the steps given below.
+If you selected **File Based Configuration** in the previous step, follow the steps given below.

 ::: info
 A SAML IdP metadata file contains the following: